simonhf/cwrap/CWRAP_3_ARCHITECTURE.md

 ### 15.2.
 The Physics Defense: Instruction Serialization & Pipeline Penalties
 Injecting math directly into the hot path incurs a physical cost.
 Reading hardware timers requires execution cycles, and the mechanical precision of these instructions dictates the validity of the entire system:
-* **x86 Serialization (`rdtscp` + `lfence`):** The standard `rdtsc` instruction is not serializing.
-While `rdtscp` guarantees previous instructions have retired, it is strictly a half-barrier; the CPU's Reorder Buffer (ROB) can still aggressively pull subsequent application instructions up into the measurement window.
-To seal the boundary, the `RAII` guard pairs `rdtscp` with an explicit `lfence`, creating a strict mathematical floor of ≈ 30-45 cycles.
+* **x86 Asymmetric Serialization:** The standard `rdtsc` instruction is not serializing, and `rdtscp` is only a half-barrier.
+To guarantee an impenetrable timing window, `cwrap 3.0` deploys asymmetric boundary fences per Intel SDM specifications.
+The entry guard executes `lfence` followed by `rdtsc` (preventing older instructions from bleeding into the timing window).
+The exit guard executes `rdtscp` followed by `lfence` (preventing subsequent instructions from executing prematurely).
+This strict bookending establishes the absolute mathematical floor of ≈ 30-45 cycles.
 * **ARM Serialization (`CNTVCT_EL0` + `isb`):** On AArch64, timer reads are subject to speculative reordering.
 The framework issues an Instruction Synchronization Barrier (`isb`) to flush the CPU pipeline.
 Because this flush stalls the decode/fetch units (costing up to 14 cycles on modern ARM cores), `cwrap 3.0` explicitly subtracts this known architectural penalty from the final delta.
 * **The AST Threshold Failsafe:** To prevent these baseline cycles from dominating the execution time of tiny functions, the `AST Matcher` relies on Pre-Emptive Node-Weight Pruning, intentionally bypassing trivial getters where the `lfence`/`isb` penalty would skew the proportional overhead.